 5 Tips for Summer Container Planting

-Have you started summer planting and transformed your outdoor space into a beautiful oasis with gorgeous plants and blooming flowers?
+June is the perfect month to start your summer planting and transform your outdoor space into a beautiful oasis with gorgeous plants and blooming flowers.

-Whether you have a large backyard, a small balcony, or anything in between, you can do your summer planting and create a space where you will want to spend long summer days reading, having a glass of wine and enjoy being outdoors.
+Whether you have a large backyard, a small balcony, or anything in between, you can do your summer planting and create a space where you will want to spend long summer days reading, having a glass of wine, and enjoying being outdoors.

-By following these five simple tips, your container plants will look great all summer long.
+Use these five simple tips to make your container planters look great all summer long!